 Raynald Aeschlimann’s rise is not surprising.
 Watches are, if not his destiny, then at least his inheritance.
 A Swiss native and the grandson of a watchmaker, Aeschlimann can trace his connection to timekeeping back generations.
 He’ll be the first to tell you, however, that none of that can erase the pressures of helming the second-largest watch company in the world.

-Editor’s Note: This interview has been edited and condensed for space and clarity.
+Editor’s Note: This interview has been edited and condensed for space and clarity, and was first published in April 2020.

 Q: You grew up in Saint-Imier, a town with a significant watchmaking heritage.
 What was that like?